European shares drop as ECB's Draghi cools stimulus talk

 The ECB held interest rates steady, as expected, and investors were looking to Draghi's press conference for dovish signs that the central bank's programme of quantitative easing could be allowed to run longer than scheduled.

-However, the STOXX 600 hit session lows shortly after Draghi said such an extension of the programme had not been discussed, while the euro rose.
+However, the STOXX 600 hit session lows shortly after Draghi said that such an extension of the prgoramme had not been discussed, while the euro rose.

 "It seems the recent deterioration in survey and inflation data is still not enough to push the ECB to ease further.
 While today's inaction on policy is not too surprising, given their traditionally deliberate nature, we were expecting some language that would help prepare the market for easing later this year," said Timothy Graf, head of macro strategy at State Street Global Markets EMEA.

-The index is down nearly 5 percent in 2016, although it has rallied over the last two months from lows reached in June after Britain's shock 'Brexit' vote to quit the European Union.
+The index is down around 5 percent in 2016, although it has rallied over the last two months from lows reached in June after Britain's shock 'Brexit' vote to quit the European Union.

-Among risers, British software company Micro Focus surged 14.7 percent, the best-performing stock on the STOXX 600 index, after sealing an $8.8 billion deal for Hewlett Packard Enterprise to merge its non-core software assets with Micro Focus's business.
+Among risers, British software company Micro Focus surged around 17 percent, the best-performing stock on the STOXX 600 index, after sealing an $8.8 billion deal for Hewlett Packard Enterprise to merge its non-core software assets with Micro Focus's business.

-However, Rocket Internet fell 4.4 percent after the German e-commerce investment company cut the valuation of its Home24 online furniture business.
-(Editing by Gareth Jones)
+However, Rocket Internet fell 3.3 percent after the German e-commerce investment company cut the valuation of its Home24 online furniture business.
+(Editing by Susan Fenton)

 * Technip and FMC Technologies, Inc announced on Friday TechnipFMC secures AMF Approval of its prospectus for listing its shares on Euronext Paris